 Hydropower provides a zero-carbon source of energy, capacity, and flexibility to the grid.
-To understand the benefits of hydropower flexibility in the future grid, we modeled the operations in the Low-Cost VG 2050 scenario assuming no ability to adjust power output from hydropower generators and compared this to results with a level of flexibility intended to represent that of today.
-Table 3 shows the results, which indicate annual system costs are \$2.3 billion higher without this flexibility.
+To understand the benefits of hydropower flexibility in the future grid, we modeled the operations in the Low-Cost VG 2050 scenario assuming no ability to adjust power output from U.S. and Canadian hydropower generators and compared it to results with a level of flexibility intended to represent that of today.
+Table 2 shows the results, indicating that annual system costs are \$2.3 billion higher without this flexibility.